Republicans condemn racist Trump video post depicting Obamas as apes

 There, he often reposts memes and videos generated through artificial intelligence that promote his public image and political platform.

-The video that includes the Obamas came at 11:44pm Eastern US time (04:44 GMT) as part of a series of shared clips.
+The video that includes the Obamas was posted online at 11:44pm Eastern US time (04:44 GMT) as part of a series of clips Trump shared.

-The image of the Obamas as apes comes about 59 seconds into a video that only lasts one minute and two seconds.
+The image of the Obamas as apes arrives about 59 seconds into a video that only lasts one minute and two seconds.

-It appears dropped into a documentary-style segment that pushes baseless claims that the 2020 presidential election was marred by malfeasance involving electronic voting machines.
+It appears dropped into a documentary-style segment that pushes baseless claims about the 2020 presidential election, claiming it was marred by malfeasance and problems with electronic voting machines.
 Trump has repeatedly spread lies denying his loss to Democrat Joe Biden in that race.

-The video, which bears the watermark of a site called Patriot News Outlet, briefly pairs the doctored image of the Obamas with the 1961 song The Lion Sleeps Tonight.
+The video, which bears the watermark of a site called Patriot News Outlet, pairs the doctored image of the Obamas with the 1961 song The Lion Sleeps Tonight.

 Critics have regularly accused Trump of intentionally stoking outrage to distract from politically damaging domestic issues, including the recent release of millions of files related to disgraced financier and convicted sex offender Jeffrey Epstein.
 Trump’s name has featured in those files.